HolyBlackCat/box2cpp/README.md

   It's an error to destroy `b2::Body` after destroying `b2::World` it was created in (box2d should raise an assertion in debug mode).

-* `w.CreateBody(b2::DestroyWithParent)` returns `b2::BodyRef` that **doesn't** destroy the body automatically.
+* `w.CreateBody(b2::DestroyWithParent, ...)` returns `b2::BodyRef` that **doesn't** destroy the body automatically.
 Box2d will destroy it with the world.
-(And shapes and joints created with this mode will be destroyed with the bodies they're attached to.)
+(And shapes and joints created in this mode will be destroyed with the bodies they're attached to.)

   This behavior is useful for entities that you don't want to touch after creation, such as shapes and joints, and perhaps static level geometry.